Airaa: Plot

-Bhavani reveals that she killed her mother, sister, brother-in-law, Mohit, the police officer, the lorry driver (who killed her and Babloo), the two men who stole her ring and Yamuna's grandmother Parvathy.
-Yamuna now reimagines how Bhavani's life could have turned out if only she had let her enter the elevator that day.
+Bhavani reveals that she killed everyone who angrily disturbed her life.
+Yamuna now reimagines how Bhavani's life could have turned out if she had let her enter the elevator that day.
 Feeling remorseful, she asks Bhavani's spirit what she wants.
 Bhavani says that she wants Yamuna's body to live with Amudhan.
-Yamuna accepts it to pay for her mistake, which contributed to Bhavani's death.
+Yamuna accepts it to pay for her mistake.
 On the day of the marriage between Bhavani and Amudhan, Bhavani possesses Yamuna and sits down for her wedding.
 However, Amudhan refuses to live with Bhavani using Yamuna's body.
 Hence, he kills himself and tells her, that they now can live together in the afterlife.
 Bhavani then leaves Yamuna's body.

 A prophetic vision shows Bhavani and Amudhan getting married at the sub-registrar office.

 The film ends at the cemetery, with Yamuna at Bhavani and Amudhan's graves, while the same red butterfly from Yamuna's haunted visions, flies by.